No one moves abroad with the goal of not feeling at home in a foreign country, even if it’s a time-limited relocation.

 Perhaps you didn’t move abroad because you were chasing some kind of dream.

-Rather, by moving abroad, you expected to find better quality of life and a broader range of opportunities to pursue your goals in life.
+Rather, by moving abroad, you expected to find a better quality of life and a broader range of opportunities to pursue your goals.

 And you probably did find it – better salary, better career prospects, more time for your family, better weather, and anything else you were looking for.